In the previous section, we factored the calculation of the sum from 1 to 100 by creating a sum function.

 int sum(int max);

-The following program is an example of modifying the sum function to accept arguments.
+"The following program is an example of how to modify the sum function to accept arguments."

 #include <stdio.h>

-int sum(int); /* prototype declaration */
+int sum(int); /* Prototype Declaration */

 int main(void)